daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 There's a lot of different techniques that you can utilize to go through and pull requirements out of stakeholders and out of documentation and what not.

-And this will identify all those different technique.
-Each technique has their benefits, advantages, and disadvantages and some best practices well.
-So let's get into the first particular technique and this is brainstorming.
+And this will identify all those different technique. _Each technique has their benefits, advantages, and disadvantages and some best practices well._ So let's get into the first particular technique and this is brainstorming.

+# Brainstorming: Elicitation Technique

 So you can use brainstorming to help solve an existing problem that you have, that could be a problem really early on in the project, that could be in the middle of the project, it could be in the end.
 It could also be to generate thought and ideas, and that's kind of the common conception that a lot of people have or perception.
 Get into a room, talk about potentials solution for a certain problem or create a consensus.

-So what are some different types of brainstorming?
+## So, what are some different types of brainstorming?

-1. The first type is an individual brainstorms.
+1. The first type is an **individual brainstorms**.
 So a project team member creates a list of ideas. it's more like sent them a question or a problem and then they're brainstorming ideas.

-2. Second one is open, this is the most common one.
+2. Second one is **open brainstorming**, this is the most common one.
 So you get people in a room and you just say OK, here's the agenda, here's the issue, here's what we're doing.
 You kick it off with something and you let them go and people are talking and throwing ideas out and getting excited.
 Other people are feeding off those ideas that are getting brought up and you're just kind of rolling and you have a scribe, and they're documenting everything.
 That could be you as the business analyst.
 Preferably not.
 You want to help out feed in some of those brainstorming ideas.

-3. And the last other type is a structured one.
+3. And the last other type is a **structured brainstorming** one.
 So this is where participants are writing down their ideas and then a facilitator is going kind of around the room one by one.
 They'll keep going around the table until every person has exhausted their full list of ideas.
 The structured work so people (shy, feared, experience) can feel comfortable sharing their ideas.

-So what are some pros and cons to brainstorming?
+## So, what are some pros and cons to brainstorming?

 Why would you utilize this elicitation technique?

 Well, let's talk about the advantages first.
 The first thing is that it generates a lot of ideas really quickly, especially if you have the open brainstorm.
 You're getting a ton of ideas and you're like wow this is great using everybody's minds to help solve that problem or generate ideas.

 Also, you're getting multiple perspectives, if you've done your job and pulling in the right stakeholders and the right people into the brainstorming session you're getting users and IT folks and maybe managers and other department that are giving their inputs and thoughts on how this can be solved.